Azure Active Directory (Azure AD): The Complete Guide

 Azure AD security capabilities include:

-• Verification of user identity using SSO and multi-factor authentication.
+- Verification of user identity using SSO and multi-factor authentication.

-• Ability to deny access by default in line with a zero trust approach.
+- Ability to deny access by default in line with a zero trust approach.

-• Conditional access policies based on multiple criteria, including device, location, time of day, application, and individual users or user groups.
+- Conditional access policies based on multiple criteria, including device, location, time of day, application, and individual users or user groups.

 Azure Active Directory External Identities

 Azure AD provides a secure and convenient way for external users like partners or customers to access your organization’s systems, with powerful options for customizing and controlling their access.
-It also allows the management of multiple user directories, spanning one or more organizations in one user interface.
+It also allows the management of multiple user directories, spanning one or more organizations, in one user interface.

-Azure AD external identity capabilities include:
+Azure AD’s external identity capabilities include:

-• Unifying and centrally managing disparate identity systems using a cloud-based platform.
+- Unifying and centrally managing disparate identity systems using a cloud-based platform.

-• Highly scalable system that can support any number of users from a large number of organizations.
+- Highly scalable system that can support any number of users from a large number of organizations.

-• Uniform identity experience for any user on any device – customers and partners can use existing credentials or social media accounts to sign in to your organization’s systems.
+- Uniform identity experience for any user on any device – customers and partners can use existing credentials or social media accounts to sign into your organization’s systems.

 Azure Active Directory Domain Services